Writing About Our Later Years: Preserving Senior Life Stories and Memories

 Telling a Singular Story About Aging and Personal History

 Memory disappears as quickly as the passing of a generation.
-Without a photograph, without a name etched on stone, it is as though a person never existed.
-But stories linger.
+Without photographs or a name etched on stone, it is as though a person never existed.
+But stories linger in objects, in places, in bodies still navigating our world.

-Memory is contained in the tangible, though memory itself is abstract and effervescent.
+Although memory itself is abstract and effervescent, it is contained in the tangible.
 Writing is one such tangible.
 Memory clings to language.
 Language embodies moments, reshaping, editing, arranging, and framing what will be remembered.
-If seniors do not name the context of their times, values and constraints, vocabularies, ideologies, and traditions, AI will flatten the richness of particular lives, producing one generic truth for all, an unreal tangible.
+If seniors do not name the context of their times, their values and constraints, vocabularies, ideologies, and traditions, AI will flatten the richness of their particular lives, producing one generic truth for all, an unreal tangible.

-Name the streets, the food prices, the clothes we wore, our songs and dances, the words we used to swear, how we sent real roses and not emojis, the pancit and softdrinks at the kanto, our inuman.
-Write all of these into our stories, into our language, the burden-bearer of memory, refusing to bury a time’s treasure, insisting, despite AI, that we are here, we have been there, we have even conquered.
+Name the streets, then: the food prices, the clothes we wore, our songs and dances, the words we used to swear, how we sent real roses and not emojis, the pancit and softdrinks at the kanto, our barkada.
+Write all of these into our stories, into our language, the burden-bearer of memory.
+We can refuse to bury a time’s treasure and insist, despite AI, that we are here.
+We have been there.
+We have even conquered.

-Writing in our later years is vigilance.
-We cannot remain silent.
-We cannot swear to take our secrets to the grave.
-We must write.
+Writing in our later years is an act of vigilance.
+We must not remain silent, nor swear to take our secrets to the grave.
+Choose writing.
+Let language bear witness to how fully, and how humanly, we have lived.

 Works Cited: References for Senior Writing and Digital Memory